 Software IGtools to analyze and visualize genomic data

 Computational models for biomolecular and metabolic processes:

 Basic data structures to represent chemical reactions, membrane hierarchies, biological interactions

 Specific characterization of REG, REC, CF classes

 Finite state automata, Turing machines and computational universality

 |Gheorghe Paun, Grzegorz Rozenberg, Arto Salomaa||DNA computing: new computing paradigms (Edizione 3)||Springer||2013|

 |Alexander Meduna||Formal Languages and Computation: Models and Their Applications||Auerbach Publications||2014|

-Only for the first exam session (by February), work assignments (e.g. on topics of computational genomics) or seminars (on recent scientic articles) will be proposed for students who want to improve their performance in the written exam.
-Afterwards, in all other exam sessions, only oral exams will be allowed.
+Only for the exam session in February, work assignments (e.g. on topics of computational genomics) or seminars (on recent scientific articles) will be proposed to students who want to improve their performance in the oral exam.